nb1987/pg-ez/README.md

 ### Transactions

-Transactions are implemented intuitively: simply wrap all your desired statements within a `transaction` "block".
+Transactions are implemented intuitively: simply wrap all your desired statements within a `transaction` "block."
 The `transaction` method returns a native promise, so you can do follow-up processing with `then() `, or you can use `await` if your `transaction` invocation is inside an `async` function.
 An error in any query within the transaction block will automatically trigger a rollback, but because `transaction` returns a promise, you can `catch` the error to perform additional error handling.

 <a name="transactions-ex1" />